mzupan/nagios-plugin-mongodb/README.md

 #### Check Replication Lag

 This is a test that will test the replication lag of Mongo servers.
-It will send out a warning if the lag is over 2 seconds and a critical error if its over 5 seconds
+It will send out a warning if the lag is over 15 seconds and a critical error if its over 30 seconds.
+Please note that this check uses 'optime' from rs.status() which will be behind realtime as heartbeat requests between servers only occur every few seconds.
+Thus this check may show an apparent lag of < 10 seconds when there really isn't any.
+Use larger values for reliable monitoring.

 <pre><code>
 define service {
     use                 generic-service
     hostgroup_name          Mongo Servers
     service_description     Mongo Replication Lag
-    check_command           check_mongodb!replication_lag!27017!2!5
+    check_command           check_mongodb!replication_lag!27017!15!30
 }
 </code></pre>